 This is an element of our AIP.
-We have completed two rounds of lesson observations of the Academic year which were very successful.
-See separate report for Autumn / Spring 2019.
+We have completed our first lesson observations of the Academic year which were very successful.
+See separate report.

 How leaders and managers demonstrate ambition, have high expectations; academic and behaviour, accuracy of SSE, appropriateness of curriculum, use additional funding, promote British values, improve teaching and learning, support/develop staff, monitor all pupils' progress, equality of opportunity, governance, parental engagement and partnerships, additional funding, safeguarding, keep pupils safe from abuse, sexual exploitation, radicalisation.
 Governance: Trust and LGB: communicate the vision, challenge and support leaders, monitor teachers' pay and performance, PM of Principal, impact of teaching on progress, accurate information about the academy, finances managed